Treats, taboos and traditions... Here’s everything you need to know about celebrating Chinese New Year 2023 in Singapore!

-This is one auspicious time of the year and you don’t want to tempt fate by committing a CNY faux pas.
+This is an auspicious time of the year and you don’t want to tempt fate by committing a CNY faux pas.
 Can you wash your hair?
 Can you sweep the house?
 For real: you need to get acquainted with these Chinese New Year dos, don’ts and superstitions.
 You’re welcome.
 We’ve unravelled red packet rates and etiquette for you, too.
-Oh, and you can gift e-ang baos this year – and skip queueing at banks for new notes!
+Oh, and don’t forget you can gift e-ang baos – and skip queueing at banks for new notes!

-Doing a major declutter at home?
+Doing major decluttering at home?
 Pass on your pre-loved stuff responsibly.
 Don’t just throw it out if it’s in good condition because someone else can give it a second life.
 Here’s where to donate your gently used clothes, furniture and more to charities in Singapore.

 2. Toss to a prosperous year ahead